-When the water temperature slowly rises and daylight hours lengthen in late winter, heavyweight bass leave their wintertime haunts and start migrating to spawning sites.
+Heavyweight bass leave their wintertime haunts when the water temperature slowly rises and daylight hours lengthen in late winter and start migrating to spawning sites.

-In early winter Dickey finds Table Rock bass on channel swings in creeks or on the main lake.
-During late winter he notices the fish move onto secondary points or into short pockets in the creek arms.
-He looks for the banks where there is more gravel leading into a protective pocket.
+In early winter, Dickey finds Table Rock bass on channel swings in creeks or on the main lake.
+During late winter, he notices the fish move onto secondary points or into short pockets in the creek arms.
+He looks for the banks with more gravel leading into a protective pocket.

-The sweet spot on transition banks is usually the most pronounced section of rock change, either from ledge to chunk or chunk to gravel.
-Any other cover such as standing timber on the transition bank will also draw prespawn bass.
+The sweet spot on transition banks is usually the most pronounced section of rock change, from ledge to chunk or gravel.
+Any cover, such as standing timber on the transition bank, will also draw prespawn bass.
 Dickey typically finds late winter bass in the standing timber on the bluff ends.
 “They will get on that pretty thick at times,” he says.
-“Then if it gets warm and breezy the fish will slide over to the chunk rock.”
+“Then, the fish will slide over to the chunk rock if it gets warm and breezy.”

-Most of the time Dickey finds these bass suspended 6 to 12 feet deep over 15 to 18 feet of water.
-“They are just sitting right where there is 6 to 8 feet on a gravel bottom and then it drops right on a roll-off into 25 to 30 feet,” he says.
+Dickey usually finds these bass suspended 6 to 12 feet deep over 15 to 18 feet of water.
+“They are just sitting right where there is 6 to 8 feet on a gravel bottom, and then it drops right on a roll-off into 25 to 30 feet,” he says.

 If the cold weather lingers, prespawn bass will remain on the transition banks.
 “They just slide out a little deeper,” Dickey says.
 The guide notices bass will congregate more on a transition bank during a cold front but will scatter in the shallows on warm, sunny days.